14th-ndn-hackathon/14th-ndn-hackathon.github.io/hacks.md

 - Currently, ndnSIM only supports ndn-cxx applications with some limitations.
 Enabling the usage of go-ndn applications in ndnSIM not only adds more applications to ndnSIM, but also provides a way to verify and test go-ndn code.

 **Briefly describe the tasks**
- - "Some patches (bridging code) on ndnSIM side and/or go-ndn side.
+ - Some patches (bridging code) on ndnSIM side and/or go-ndn side.
- - Evaluation on whether the proposed direction works or not."
+ - Evaluation on whether the proposed direction works or not.